Systemic risk measures with markets volatility: Dual representations of systemic risk measures in

-We will see later on that these acceptance sets can be used to provide the dual representation of systemic risk measures on $L^{p(\cdot)}$.
-The following properties are needed in the subsequent study.
+We will see later that these acceptance sets can be used to provide a representation result for systemic risk measures in $L^{p(\cdot)}$.
+The following properties are required for the subsequent study.